 Common name: Golden Everlasting

 Xerochrysum bracteatum (Vent.)
 Tzvelev APNI* Synonyms: Helichrysum bracteatum (Vent.)
 Andrews APNI* Bracteantha bracteata (Vent.)
-Anderb. & APNI* Xeranthemum bracteatum Vent.
+Anderb. & Haegi APNI* Xeranthemum bracteatum Vent.
 APNI* Bracteantha bracteatum APNI* Xerochrysum bracteatum subsp. stradbrokense Paul G.Wilson APNI* Xerochrysum bracteatum subsp. interiore Paul G.Wilson APNI* Xerochrysum bracteatum subsp. papillosum (Labill.)
 Paul G.Wilson APNI* Helichrysum chrysanthum Pers.
 APNI* Xerochrysum bracteata APNI*

-Other Australian states: Qld Vic.
-Tas.
-W.A.
-S.A.
-N.T.
+Other Australian states: Vic.

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data ***The AVH map option provides a detailed interactive Australia wide distribution map drawn from collections held by all major Australian herbaria participating in the Australian Virtual Herbarium project.